Maulve/Onscreen-Output/README.md

 This fork aims to improve the original.
 A lot of features already got reworked, and will continue to improve.

-Furthermore, this Onscreen Output will receive more features going forward.

 # Installation
 Direct Download from Github: